SaiPrasanna-221/Customer_shopping_Behavior_analysis/README.md

 ---

 ## 📚 Reference
-Implemented as a personal project to apply and strengthen data analytics skills across the full analysis lifecycle."
+Implemented as a personal project to apply and strengthen data analytics skills across the full analysis lifecycle.

 ---